Sign In

 Shake well after rehydrating until the dried virus is completely dissolved.
 Live virus products contain a stabilizer that may slow rehydration slightly but complete liquefaction will take place within a few moments.

-The bottle of vaccine contains 100doses.
-Select a wool-free area of skin, such as the inside of the flank and scarify the outer layer by scratching with the notched handle of the applicator furnished as a part of the package.
-Scratching need not be deep enough to cause bleeding but should be sufficient to adequately roughen the skin.
-An area of at least one square inch should be scarified.
-Vaccine can be applied by dipping the brush into the vaccine bottle or by placing a drop of vaccine on the scarified area and brushing vigorously.
+Select a wool free area of skin such as inside the flask and scarify the outer layer by scratching with the notched handle of the applicator furnished as a part of the package.
+Scratching should not be deep enough to cause bleeding but should be sufficient to roughen the skin.
+Scarified area should be at least one square inch.
+The brush end of the applicator should be dipped into the bottle and the vaccine then vigorously brushed into the prepared scarified area.

 Reddening and a slight swelling of the site of administration should be observed a few days after vaccination.
-This will develop into raised areas that will rupture and scab over representing a “take” that indicates successful vaccination.
+The area will raise, rupture, and scab over representing a “take”, indicating a successful vaccination.
 Scabs will dry and fall off in about 2 to 4 weeks.

 Ovine Ecthyma Vaccine